-Authored, revised and maintained by Jamison.
+Authored, revised and maintained by Jamison for reasons.

 Example: